ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/querying/how-to-query.dotnet.markdown

 ## Session.Advanced.RawQuery

-Queries in RavenDB are using a SQL-like language called RavenDB Query Language (RQL).
-All of the above queries generates RQL sent to the server.
+Queries in RavenDB use a SQL-like language called RavenDB Query Language (RQL).
+All of the above queries generate RQL sent to the server.
 The session also gives you the way to express the query directly in RQL.

 ### Example IV